Artist Sini Kunnas

 Due to this international background, she has a diverse creative vision regarding art work being the same time a nationalist and a cosmopolitan, a painter and a speaker, a visionaire and an intuite – as well as an emotional security coach and an environmentalist believing in only realism, when it comes to helping the nature to maintain.

-At present (2021), Sini influences many teams with supporting the emotional safety-feel of work environments, creative work security and enabling a non-violent presence for expressing spiritual thoughts.
+At present (2021), Sini influences many teams with supporting the emotional safety of work environments, creative work security and enabling a non-violent presence for expressing spiritual thoughts.

 In addition to working in the studio, Sini Kunnas holds online art classes and speeches at various startup events for the public of the spirit of art, the art work and of the different structures of the art field.